 Melt the beeswax and coconut oil over a low burner, Crockpot(TM), or double boiler.
 (This particular double boiler is silicone and folds flat for storage.)
 Once melted, remove from heat.
 Add all the other ingredients.
 I like to pour mine into Altoids tins.
 I ask everyone to save their tins of any type for me.
 You can also make lip balm in empty tubes you can buy online.

 There are recipes for deodorant, too.
-I made a large batch some time ago, but haven’t finished it up yet.
-I just don’t want to be putting the aluminum found in most anti-perspirants on my skin.
+I made a large batch some time ago but haven’t finished it yet.
+I just don’t want to put the aluminum found in most antiperspirants on my skin.
 It’s not good for you.
 I also found a great link for my next project – learning to make your own Beeswax candles.
 It’s exciting to learn how to become self-sustaining by using the things around you in your environment!
+Here are 17 things you may not know about honey.

 I am glad I tried rendering down the raw honeycomb into pure beeswax.
 It wasn’t hard, just time consuming, but the benefits outweighed any inconvenience I went through.
 I can improve upon it each time I try it again.
 So, if anyone ever offers you some raw honeycomb, take it, and turn it into a DIY project of your own.